zeevo/zeevo.io.old/content/articles/2021-11-14--what-are-NFTs/index.md

 We can use [Etherscan's Read Contract feature](https://etherscan.io/address/0x8943c7bac1914c9a7aba750bf2b6b09fd21037e0#readContract) to conveniently query the Contract for **NFT Metadata**.
-Executing the `tokenURI` method with an argument of `7182` will get us the Token's URI, a off-chain location that has additional information.
+Executing the `tokenURI` method with an argument of `7182` will get us the Token's URI, an off-chain location that has additional information.

 ![Lazy Lions Collection](./tokenUri.png)